gridap/Gridap.jl/docs/src/modules/ReferenceFEs.md

 conforming elements, for all polytopes.
 It means that a tensor type ([`<:MultiValue`](@ref Gridap.TensorValues)) can be given as value type argument `T`, for example `VectorValue{3,Float64}` or `SymTensorValue{2,Float64}`.

-The DoFs are duplicated for each independent component of the tensor.
+The function space is the Cartesian product of the scalar space, where a copy of the scalar space is assigned to each independent component of the tensor, and same for the DOF.
+For example, the function space of `ReferenceFE(SEGMENT, lagrangian, VectorValue{2,Float64}, 1)` is `{ VectorValue(x₁,x₂) | x₁ ∈ 𝓟¹,  x₂ ∈ 𝓟¹ }`.
+Its basis is a direct sum basis of the scalar basis duplicated over each component: `{VectorValue{1,0}, VectorValue{x,0}, VectorValue{0,1}, VectorValue{0,x} }`

 The `modalC0` element has the particularity that the support of its shape-function can be scaled to be adapted to the physical element.